Good level of physical condition and prior backpacking experience. Ability to carry a multi-day pack on trail.

 Inclusions Price includes guiding, permits, group climbing gear, tents, kitchen gear, breakfasts, lunches and dinners (you bring hot/cold drinks and snack items).
 Scheduled dates include USFS trail fees.
 Private programs do not.
 Local accommodation is not included.

 The John Muir Trail is one of the finest hikes to be found anywhere in the world.
-The JMt has become increasingly popular adn in 2015 we have started doignt he trip south to North commencing from Cottonwood and continuing north some two hundred miles later at the high point of the lower forty eight states, Mount Whitney.
+The JMt has become increasingly popular adn in 2015 we have started doignt he trip south to North commencing from Cottonwood and continuing north some two hundred miles ending at the high point of the lower forty eight states, Mount Whitney.
 Along the way it climbs over 13,000' passes, wanders beneath high alpine peaks, and traverses beautiful meadows and forested river valleys.
 The spectacular scenery is combined with the generally clement weather of California and warm summer temperatures.
 For all participants this will be a trip of a lifetime, one to be remembered for years to come.

 We are allowing twenty days for the complete trip and differing lengths of time for the segments.
 We will have four food drops so that the packs are not too heavy for each segment and if doing only part of the trip you will go in, or out, with the food drop.